section-engineering-education/engineering-education/articles/custom-scroll-bar/index.md

 ### Final application

 That is the final application utilizing our CSS scrollbar feature.
-The [mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scrollbars) documentation is a great site for reference and checking on the current browser support.
+The [mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scrollbars) documentation is an awesome resource for reference and checking on the current browser support.
-You can check the live application on [netlify]()
+You can check the live application on [netlify]().

 ### Conclusion